IAM Best Practices

 When you create IAM policies, follow the standard security advice of granting least privilege—that is, granting only the permissions required to perform a task.
 Determine what users need to do and then craft policies for them that let the users perform only those tasks.

-It's more secure to start with a minimum set of permissions and grant additional permissions as necessary, rather than starting with permissions that are too lenient and then trying to tighten them later.
+Start with a minimum set of permissions and grant additional permissions as necessary.
+Doing so is more secure than starting with permissions that are too lenient and then trying to tighten them later.

-Defining the right set of permissions requires some research to determine what is required for the specific task, what actions a particular service supports, and what permissions are required in order to perform those actions.
+Defining the right set of permissions requires some research.
+Determine what is required for the specific task, what actions a particular service supports, and what permissions are required in order to perform those actions.
+To have access levels help you determine what permissions are required, see Use Access Levels to Review IAM Permissions.

-One feature that can help with this is the Access Advisor tab, which is available on the IAM console Summary page whenever you inspect a user, group, role, or policy.
-This tab includes information about which services are actually used by a user, group, role, or by anyone using a policy.
+One feature that can help with this is the Access Advisor tab.
+This tab is available on the IAM console details page whenever you inspect a user, group, role, or policy.
+The tab includes information about which services are actually used by a user, group, role, or by anyone that uses a policy.
 You can use this information to identify unnecessary permissions so that you can refine your IAM policies to better adhere to the principle of least privilege.
 For more information, see Service Last Accessed Data.

 For more information, see the following: